List of Hollows in Bleach: Known Hollows

-Shrieker is a frog-like hollow with bat elements and the ability to summon numerous explosive minions.
+Shrieker is a frog/bat-like Hollow with the ability to summon numerous explosive minions.
 Shrieker was a serial killer in life who died when a boy Yūichi Shibata attempted to save his mother from the murderer.
 After becoming a Hollow, Shrieker gets revenge on Yūichi by placing his soul in a cockatiel and lying that he can revive the boy's mother if he evades him for three months.
 However, Shrieker only started the game to gain more victims for those Yūichi such as two Soul Reapers who tried to save the boy.
 Shrieker attacks Yasutora "Chad" Sado when he adopted Yūichi, leading to his death.
 But as Shrieker committed evil acts while human, he is dragged into Hell.
 In an episode a tie-in to the Bleach: Hell Verse, still possessing his Hollow powers, a vengeful Shrieker returns to the Land of the Living as a Sinner to attack Rukia.
 Though Shrieker is forced to escape back to hell after being defeated by Renji Abarai, it turned out Shriker was a pawn in Gunjō's experiment and was disposed of once he served his purpose.